-The City School District of Albany serves a vibrant student population of more than 9,600 students and their families in New York’s Capital Region.
+The City School District of Albany (ACSD) serves a vibrant student population of more than 9,600 students and their families in New York’s Capital Region.
 Recognized by dynamic growth from expanding refugee populations, The City School District of Albany students hail from 50 countries and speak 57 languages.
 While rising graduation rates continue to be a goal, the district is also a regional leader in high school Advanced Placement and International Baccalaureate program courses.
 As a resident here, you’ll experience a wide range of teaching experiences, expanding your skill set and building a solid classroom foundation with the support of a tight-knit community.